-Unlocking the Future: How Quantum Computing is Set to Transform Our World! - YaNoticias
+Unlocking the Future: How Quantum Computing is Set to Transform Our World! - YANoticias

 – Market Growth: The global quantum computing market is projected to grow from $5 billion in 2023 to over $64 billion by 2030, driven by technological advancements and increased funding.

-– Sustainability Initiatives: Quantum computing has significant potential for sustainable practices, especially in energy optimization and resource management, as it can analyze large datasets efficiently.
+– Sustainability Initiatives: Quantum computing has significant potential for sustainable practices, especially in energy optimisation and resource management, as it can analyse large datasets efficiently.

 Limitations and Challenges